 If you just can’t tire the family out then we’ve rounded up a list of kid-friendly activities here.

 Bang!
 Just like that it seems, an entire master-planned community popped up in Springfield and the Orion Lagoon is a focal point within the Robelle Domain.
 The lagoon is just 25 minutes from the Ipswich CBD and is a series of interconnected pools.
 The depths vary from shallow little kids areas, at just over 0.3m depth up to general swimming areas at 1.5m deep.

 With shade sails, barbecue pavilions and an on-site wood-fired pizza food truck you can come and play all day.

 Have we missed any?
-Which outdoor pools and lagoons do you like best?
+Which swimming pools and lagoons do you like best?

 *This post was originally published in 2014 and updated in September 2018.